People's Choice Awards 2020 Winners: The Complete List - E! Online

 We already named three of the night's big winners and cannot wait to watch them take home their well-deserved awards on stage tonight.
 Jennifer Lopez will take home the Icon Award while Tyler Perry will receive the People's Champion Award and Tracee Elliss Ross will accept the Fashion Icon Award.

-Scroll down for the complete People's Choice Awards 2020 winners and nominees list and keep checking back here all day for the latest winners updates!
+Scroll down for the complete People's Choice Awards 2020 winners and nominees list and keep checking back here all night for the latest winners updates!

 People's Champion Award